badruzeus/CloverEFI-4MU/README.md

 ### Introduction
 This repo is actually just documentation about How to install Clover EFI Bootloader using manual methods under Linux (eg. Ubuntu).
 Clover binary used on this repo is similar to <b>Official SourceForge</b> [here](https://sourceforge.net/projects/cloverefiboot/files/Bootable_ISO/); except additional configs, kexts, etc.

 But if you prefer using simpler methods with automated (or guided) steps, I guess you use this [clover-linux-installer](https://github.com/m13253/clover-linux-installer) script by m13253.
+DWYOR..!!!
+(Do With Your Own Risk).

 --------------------------------------------------------------------------------------------